 • NCube-2 (Norwegian CubeSat-2), Andoya Rocket Range, Norway

 The CubeSat deployment was from a T-POD (Tokyo-Picosatellite Orbital Deployer) system, developed jointly by ISSL of the University of Tokyo and by UTIAS (University of Toronto, Institute for Aerospace Studies/Space Flight Laboratory), Toronto, Canada.

 2) The SSETI Express satellite itself is to test and characterize a propulsion system.
 In this case, the satellite served as a testbed and technology demonstrator for another larger scale mission, namely ESEO (European Student Earth Orbiter), due to hitch a ride on an Ariane-5 launcher in 2006.

 3) To take images of the Earth's surface

 4) To involve the amateur radio community in the downlink of housekeeping and payload data.

-The SSETI Express microsatellite is of size 56 cm x 56 cm x 90 cm with a mass of 62 kg; its structure is made of aluminium honeycomb in a “tic-tac-toe” shape.
-The main subsystems, derived from the ESEO design or provided through collaboration with various other educational programs, are EPS (Electrical Power System), OBC (On-Board Computer), a passive thermal subsystem, PROP, a cold gas propulsion subsystem, the communication system, a camera (CAM), T-PODs used for the deployment of cubesats and the ADCS (Attitude Determination and Control Subsystem).
+The SSETI Express microsatellite was of size 56 cm x 56 cm x 90 cm with a mass of 62 kg; its structure made of aluminium honeycomb in a “tic-tac-toe” shape.
+The main subsystems, derived from the ESEO design or provided through collaboration with various other educational programs, were EPS (Electrical Power System), OBC (On-Board Computer), a passive thermal subsystem, PROP, a cold gas propulsion subsystem, the communication system, a camera (CAM), T-PODs used for the deployment of cubesats and the ADCS (Attitude Determination and Control Subsystem).
 5) 6) 7) 8)

 560 mm x 560 mm x 900 mm (maximum envelope)